jcarley/cli/Docs.md

   -d, --default=false       Specifies whether or not the associated environment will be the default
 ```

 `associate` is the entry point of the cli.
 You need to associate an environment before you can run most other commands.
-Check out [scope](#global-scope) and [aliases](#aliases) for more info on the value of the alias and default options.
+Check out [scope](https://resources.catalyze.io/paas/cli/sections/global-scope/) and [aliases](https://resources.catalyze.io/paas/cli/sections/environment-aliases/) for more info on the value of the alias and default options.
 Here is a sample command

 ```
 catalyze associate My-Production-Environment app01 -a prod -d
 ```

-## <a id="associated"></a> associated
+# Associated

 ```
 Usage: catalyze associated

 Lists all associated environments
 ```